Pilani: Education and research

 Pilani is home to the Birla Institute of Technology and Science (BITS Pilani).

 Apart from BITS, Pilani also has one of the major CSIR labs for advanced research in electronics, the Central Electronics Engineering Research Institute (CEERI), which is located next to the BITS campus.
-The GD Birla Memorial Polytechnic Institute named Birla Technical Training Institute (BTTI), established in 1988 in Pilani, is one of the top ranked diploma colleges in Rajasthan.
-Other colleges include the BK Birla Institute of Engineering & Technology (BKBIET), an engineering college formed in 2007, the Indermani Mandelia college for girls and the ShaadiLal Kataria Teacher Training college.
-In 2009, Shridhar University was established under the State Government Act as a private university.
-The university provides various higher education programs up to doctoral level.
+Other colleges include the BK Birla Institute of Engineering & Technology (BKBIET), the Indermani Mandelia college for girls, GD Birla Memorial Polytechnic Institute.
 Schools include Birla Shishu Vihar, Birla High School, Birla Public School and Birla Balika Vidyapeeth.
-Birla School Pilani is providing education from 1901.

 Transportation

-Pilani is not accessible directly by rail; the nearest stations are Chirawa, 16 km, Sadulpur 40 km away served by the Northern Western Railway on the Sikar-Loharu Broad Gauge section and Loharu, 23.5 km away in Haryana, which is served by fully broad gauge sections.
+Pilani is not directly accessible by rail; the nearest stations are Chirawa, 16 km, Sadulpur 40 km away served by the Northern Western Railway on the Sikar-Loharu Broad Gauge section and Loharu, 23.5 km away in Haryana, which is served by fully broad gauge sections.
 Pilani is 208 km from Jaipur and 194.3 km from Delhi and has a good bus transport system.